elegantframework/elegant-cli/README.md

 ## <a name="stay_up_to_date">Stay Up-To-Date</a>

-The Elegant project is constantly evolving and improving on a daily basis.
+The Elegant project is constantly evolving and improving daily.
 You can keep up and show your support by hitting the **Star** button!
-We really appreciate it! 😊
+We appreciate it! 😊

 ![support-elegant-with-a-star-on-github](https://github.com/elegantframework/elegant-cli/assets/10189130/28132259-174b-43ac-a850-8437298885be)